 Decentralization is a fundamental philosophy of blockchain technology and the crypto space.
 It redistributes authority from a central power, and places it in the hands of users.
 And the concept of decentralization is reengineering how many conventional financial services operate.

 Decentralized exchanges have also grown in popularity over the past couple of years, with spot trading volume slowly shifting away from centralized exchanges, up until early 2022, when “crypto winter” set in.

 How a Decentralized Exchange (DEX) Works

-Like digital currencies, decentralized exchanges were created in response to flawed and archaic financial systems that passed along risks of a centralized system to its users, including insufficient security, technical issues, and a lack of transparency.
+Like digital currencies, decentralized exchanges were created in response to flawed and archaic financial systems that passed along risks of a centralized system to its users.
+Those risks often include insufficient security, technical issues, and a lack of transparency.

 Different Types of Decentralized Exchanges

 Full decentralization is more of a philosophy than a rule of thumb, as it’s not very practical based on first-layer blockchain scalability limits.
 As a result, most decentralized exchanges are actually semi-decentralized, using their own servers and off-chain order books to store data and external programs or entities for the exchange of user assets.

 Due to this reliance on centralized components, semi-decentralized exchanges’ operations may be subject to government oversight.
 However, and perhaps most importantly, users still maintain control of the private keys to their funds.

 Although DEXs continue to evolve and operate cross-chain with other DApps, DEXs typically operate a single blockchain.
 One thing all decentralized exchanges have in common is that they execute orders on chains with smart contracts, and at no point do they take custody of users’ funds.